San Diego Sexual Harassment Attorney

 What Happens After I File a Lawsuit?

 Even before you file a complaint in court, your attorney will begin collecting evidence to support your case.
+This includes things like:

 - Witness statements;